MarcPlatero/autoavaluacio/README.md

 The application is designed for use in an educational setting, where users can log in with one of three roles: student, teacher, or administrator.
 Each role has distinct permissions and access levels:

 - Administrators have full control over the system.
-They can manage user data — including adding, editing, and removing users — as well as handle registration and account deactivation.
+They can manage user data (including adding, editing, and removing users) as well as handle registration and account deactivation.
 Administrators can also assign students and teachers to modules, manage learning outcomes (resultats d'aprenentatge) and evaluation criteria (criteris d’avaluació), and access all sections of the platform.

 - Teachers can view the self-evaluations submitted by students in the modules assigned to them.
 For example, if a teacher is responsible for only one subject, they will only see the evaluations related to that specific module.
 These evaluations are performed by the students themselves, who assess their understanding and performance on specific topics from the syllabus.
 The self-assessment uses a scale from 0 to 3, based on various predefined criteria.

 - Students can perform self-assessments for each module in which they are enrolled.
 These evaluations help them reflect on their strengths and areas for improvement in relation to learning outcomes.
 The goal is to actively involve students in their own learning process, in line with the pedagogical principles of self-evaluation.

-The concept of self-assessment (autoevaluació) — as implemented in this application — is based on educational methodologies that promote reflection, autonomy, and personal development.
+The concept of self-assessment (autoevaluació), as implemented in this application, is based on educational methodologies that promote reflection, autonomy, and personal development.
 It encourages students to identify their own progress and learning gaps, making them more engaged and responsible for their academic performance.

 This program was developed 100% by me, from start to finish.
 It showcases both backend and frontend integration, along with user authentication and role-based access control.